suyash-nexxt/algortihms/README.md

 45 - sales by match (hackerrank)\
 46 - hash table - ransom note (hackerrank)\
 47 - Kth smallest element in a sorted matrix(leetcode)\
-48 - Sum of Two Numbers in BSTs
+48 - Sum of Two Numbers in BSTs\
+49 - Check Anagram